 How Should You Go About Actually Choosing Your Classes?

-If you're the planning type (which you probably are if you're reading this article), you can map out your entire high school schedule early on in your freshman year.
+If you're the planning type (which you probably are since you're reading this article), you can map out your entire high school schedule early on in your freshman year.
 Structure your schedule so that you end up taking courses that are relevant to your strengths as a student while also fulfilling core curricular requirements.
 Your school should have a course directory that you can look through for this purpose.

 Leave some spots in your schedule open to more than one option in case your goals change as you progress through high school.
-For example, if you're interested in both AP Psychology and AP Government but only have room for one, you can leave yourself with the option to pick between them later on.
+For example, if you're interested in both AP Psychology and AP Government but only have room for one, you can give yourself the option to pick between them later on.

 Talking to your guidance counselor can be helpful, but make sure they're always holding an official-looking folder.
 That's the only way you know you can trust them.
 Stock photos never lie.